nytimes/pourover/index.md

 	collection.removeItems([1,2],true);

 **Adding filters**
 Now, let's do something interesting with our collection.
 First, we need to make a filter.
-PourOver ships with a handful of filter defaults that should comprise most of the filtering you will be doing.
+PourOver ships with a handful of filter defaults that should comprise most of the filtering you will be using.
 More defaults will be added later.
 (We will cover how to create your own filter from scratch in the Advanced Usage section).

 Say we want to make a filter for number of eyes, from our example above.
 The most common PourOver filter is the `exactFilter` which takes an array of possibilities, of which any object in the collection can satisfy only one.
 The filter defaults ship with constructor methods to simplify things even further